skeetio/learngraphql-lessons/1-basics/5-fragments.md

 }
 ~~~

-In this query, we've get two posts with author name and comments.
+In this query, we are asking two posts with author name and comments.
 Instead of writing fields again and again, we used a fragment with nested fields.

 *****